 Potential Mentees could include:

 Now that we have sold you on the benefits of professional mentorship, please apply for our next mentorship session.
-The Fall 2016 session will run October 17 – December 2, 2016.
-Applications are open September 26 and close October 7.
+The Spring 2017 session will run from May 8 to July 3.

 Please take a few moments to familiarize yourself with the process and expectations of the program (below on this page).